 1/2 tsp salt

 3/4 cup buttermilk

 Preheat oven to 350F and grease or line your muffin tin.

-Fill the muffin tins 3/4 full, and bake for 20-25 minutes, or until a toothpick pulls out clean.
+Pour the batter into the muffin tins, filling about 3/4 full, and bake for 20-25 minutes, or until a toothpick pulls out clean.

 Let cool.
-To fill with pudding, slice off a circle in the top of the cupcake, much like you would when removing the top of a pumpkin for carving.
+To fill with pudding (recipe linked above), slice off a circle in the top of the cupcake, much like you would when removing the top of a pumpkin for carving.
 Plop some pudding into the hole, and press the cupcake lid back down.
 Easy!

 3/4 cup butter

 1 tbsp vanilla

 Whip butter in bowl of a stand mixer.

 Gradually add icing sugar and cocoa until desired consistency is reached.